-Egypt's Last Pharaoh: A Fictional Account of Cleopatra's Final Hours as Told by Her Handmaiden
+The Last Pharaoh of Egypt: A Fictional Account of Cleopatra's Final Hours as Told by Her Handmaiden

 Cleopatra, the Last of the Ptolemy Pharaohs - Egypt's Last Pharaoh

-She was Egypt's last pharaoh, her heritage, a ruthless one.
-She was from a line of powerful women who all sought to rule the land of my birth.
-They would have wrested the rule from the men, if they could.
+She is Egypt's last pharaoh, her heritage, a ruthless one.
+She is from a line of powerful women who all sought to rule the land of my birth.
+These women would have wrested the rule from the men, if they could.
 She and her sister, Arsinoe, were devoted to Egypt.
-Arsinoe paid the ultimate price for her thirst for power and now my Thea, as well.
+Arsinoe paid the ultimate price for her thirst for power - death.
+And now my Thea, my Cleopatra will, as well.

 I am her chosen handmaiden.

-As rulers with a thirst for power, the Ptolemys loved the Egypt; they loved their people; they would stop at nothing to rule them both.
+As rulers with a thirst for power, the Ptolemys, her forefathers and mothers, loved the Egypt; they loved their people; they would stop at nothing to rule them both.
 My Queen is no different, but I know her well.
 We have been together since we were children.
 We have a bond, the two of us.
 I keep her counsel and she has allowed me rare privileges.
 I married, I have a family, even as I continue to serve her.
 I was allowed a life of my own, unlike so many who serve Cleopatra and the Royal Family.

 I readily admit that I am devoted to her.